 Berlin’s famous Museum Island is a magnificent work of art right in the heart of Berlin.
-As its own sight, the Museum Island houses 5 museums whose architecture is uniquely built, but all buildings create a harmonious overall picture.
-All 5 extraordinary and renowned museums on the island in the river Spree present several highlights from the world’s history.
+As its own sight, the Museum Island houses five museums whose architecture is uniquely built, but all buildings create a harmonious overall picture.
+All five extraordinary and renowned museums on the island in the river Spree present several highlights from the world’s history.

-Even private after hours guided tours, cocktail receptions and dinners can be organized in the museums to make your event unforgettable!
+Even private after-hours guided tours, cocktail receptions and dinners can be organized in the museums to make your event unforgettable!
 It is indeed on of the best tours in Berlin.

 The Neues Museum was opened in 2009 and was restored by the star architect David Chipperfield.
 Today it presents treasures of the Egyptian history and the famous Papyrus Collection as well as collections about Early History and an antiquities collection.